 If port n+1 within the group is configured for breakout, then port n cannot be configured.
 In addition, if port n+1 is configured for breakout and port n+3 is configured without breakout, then port n+2 may only be configured with the same speed as port n+3.
 If port n+3 within the group is configured for breakout, then port n+2 cannot be configured.
-If port n+3 is configured for breakout and port n+1 is configured without breakout, then port n may only be configured with the same speed as port n+1.
+If port n+3 is configured for breakout and port n+1 is configured without breakout, then port n+2 cannot be configured with the same speed with the same speed as port n+3.